auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 computation should itself cost about one second and require a few hundred megabytes of random-access memory.

-That cost mulitplier does not seem nearly high enough to throughly dissuade Eve from deploying a practical tag obfuscation attack, especially if it's running on stolen resources!
+That cost multiplier does not seem nearly high enough to throughly dissuade Eve from deploying a practical tag obfuscation attack, especially if it's running on stolen resources!

 Relative to the G3P, argon2 is desirable because it can be made to require a lot more RAM to compute.
 You could get the best of both worlds by using the G3P, possibly with a reduced number of rounds, as a preprocessing and/or postprocessing step for argon2.
 In fact, the reference implementation offers